powderflask/cmsplugin-menus/README.rst

   Custom Menu's are re-usable so the same menu can be placed on several pages.
 * Nav.
 Menu: user can select which sub-section of site to create menu for, or use current page's root by default.
 * Both menus have a "collapse" option, which, if selected, adds class="collapse" to the menu so it can be collapsed using CSS or JS.
-* Sitemap: template logic only plugin.
+* Sitemap: template logic only plugin - simply renders show_menu tag.
 * Easy to override templates and media - default CSS with collapse/expand logic included.
 * Can use each plugin independently